Deadly storms and tornadoes sweep through US

 Overnight tornadoes also claimed one life in Pontotoc County, Mississippi, and one in Madison County, Alabama, emergency officials reported Saturday.

-As the storm tracked northeastward, the highest number of outages on Saturday afternoon were in the states of Ohio and Pennsylvania.
+As the storm tracked northeastward, the highest number of outages from Saturday afternoon into Sunday were in the states of Ohio and Pennsylvania.

-Neighboring Delaware suffered one fatality from a “collapsed structure” in Sussex County on Saturday evening, according to the county’s emergency operations center, while several mid-Atlantic states were under high wind warnings.
+The mid-Atlantic state of Delaware suffered one fatality from a “collapsed structure” in Sussex County on Saturday evening, according to the county’s emergency operations center, while several other states in the area remained under high wind warnings.

 “Maximum wind gusts could approach 60 miles (100 kilometers) per hour throughout much of the Appalachians, upper Ohio Valley and Mid-Atlantic today,“ the National Weather System warned.